jeremytammik/geolocation_waldrain/README.md

 Next, I used the metre-based X and Y coordinates produced by the third algorithm to also calculate the area and compare that with the expected result.

+I tweaked the original latitude and longitude coordinates a bit to reduce the errors, even though I am not sure whether they stem from the coordinates or my processing.

 The full report after adding that looks like this:

 ```